 In this list, I’ll be helping you find the right Telecaster for you, in all aspects possible, from various companies and in various styles.

-7 Best Telecaster Guitars For The Money
+7 Best Telecaster Guitars For The Money (2020 Reviews)

 The Squier Standard Telecaster is your go-to Telecaster guitar which features a unique Agathis body, a wood softer than the standard alder/maple bodied Telecasters.
 Its unique construction gives this guitar its amazing tones for its price.
 This guitar is perfect for beginners looking to jumpstart their Telecaster career.